 If your Cleveland area home has a steam-heating system, you need to make sure that any updates to your thermostat take this into account.
-Many modern thermostats are designed with factory presets for use with forced-air heating, which operate much differently as compared to steam-heating.
+Many modern thermostats are designed with factory presets for use with forced-air heating, which operates much differently as compared to steam-heating.

 Mainly, a steam-heating system requires one to two cycles per hour.
 Some programmable thermostats have up to six cycles per hour, which will wreak havoc on your steam-heating system as well as your home comfort.
 Some programmable thermostats cannot be adjusted for this difference and you can be left with having to return or at worst abandon a unit you just bought.

 Another difference between steam-heating systems and forced warm air systems is that they have a much longer response time.
 More time is required from the time the boiler is activated until heat is established in the home.
 Additionally, steam boilers provide heat much longer after the burner is shut off.